JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-05-06-explain_clinical_doc_oncology_en.md

 val ner_oncology_pipeline = PretrainedPipeline("explain_clinical_doc_oncology", "en", "clinical/models")

-val result = ner_oncology_pipeline.fullAnnotate("""The Patient underwent a computed tomography (CT) scan of the abdomen and pelvis, which showed a complex ovarian mass.
+val result = ner_oncology_pipeline.annotate("""The Patient underwent a computed tomography (CT) scan of the abdomen and pelvis, which showed a complex ovarian mass.
 A Pap smear performed one month later was positive for atypical glandular cells suspicious for adenocarcinoma.
 The pathologic specimen showed extension of the tumor throughout the fallopian tubes, appendix, omentum, and 5 out of 5 enlarged lymph nodes.
 The final pathologic diagnosis of the tumor was stage IIIC papillary serous ovarian adenocarcinoma.
 Two months later, the patient was diagnosed with lung metastases.Neoadjuvant chemotherapy with the regimens of Cyclophosphamide (500 mg/m2) is being given for 6 cycles with poor response""")

 ```
 </div>